UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 - The maps submitted by TA1 performers UIUC and UMN/Inferlink, and Uncharted at the 6-month hackathon (~90 total)

-In comparison, this 210 maps is about 70% of the total number of maps ingested into Macrostrat from 2016-2023 (294).
-Although most of these maps are not fully through the ingestion pipeline, their initial staging represents a substantial increase in the rate of map assimilation into Macrostrat.
-Our task for the next phase of the project is to speed up this pipeline
+In comparison, these 210 maps represent about 70% of the total number of maps ingested into Macrostrat from 2016-2023 (294).
+Although most of these new maps are not fully through the ingestion pipeline, their initial staging represents a substantial increase in the rate of map assimilation into Macrostrat.
+Our task for the next phase of the project is to speed up this pipeline and integrate it with entity canonicalization pipelines being developed over the CriticalMAAS document store.

 At the hackathon, we learned that the basic structure of the pipeline was sound.
-For example, that it made sense to have a "customizable" step for "scraping" maps from a given location
+For example, we learned that it made sense to have a "customizable" step for "scraping" maps from a given location.
+To this end we:

-- (We wrote custom "scraper" for S3 buckets for the hackathon in maybe half an hour).
+- Wrote custom "scraper" for S3 buckets for the hackathon in maybe half an hour.
-- I "learned" that the pipeline, as currently, implemented, has far too many human touch points to be effective when well-packaged maps are coming in quickly.
+- We "learned" that the pipeline, as currently, implemented, has far too many human touch points to be effective when well-packaged maps are coming in quickly.

-- However, some steps, particularly the HITL step , is unwieldy
+- We also learned that some steps, particularly the HITL step, is unwieldy.

-Next steps:
+Based on the lessons-learned at the hackathon, we have identified several next steps.
+In the coming months we plan to:

-- Retool the pipeline/scripts so that it still preserves the ability to re-process a map that might only partially made it through the process while not requiring so many human touch points.
+- Retool the pipeline/ingest scripts so that it still preserves the ability to re-process a map that might only partially made it through the process while not requiring so many human touch points.
 Ideally, a human (or periodic tasks) says "go", and everything else happens automatically, as much as is possible given the input data.

-- Make Jataware map key a first class citizen in identifying a map throughout the process
+- Make the Jataware map key a first class citizen in identifying a map throughout the process.
-- Create UIs to display a maps stage of ingestion
+- Create UIs to display a maps stage of ingestion.
-- Create UIs for lines and points
+- Create UIs for lines and points.
-- Add feedback tools for lines, points and polygons
+- Add feedback tools for lines, points and polygons.

 ![Map ingestion result](./images/uiuc-vector-raster-1068.jpg) _**Hackathon
 result:** TA1 map extraction atop Jataware-indexed raster map in Macrostrat's